-I am a member of Generation X, that often forgotten group between the Baby Boomers and the Millennials.
+I am a member of Generation X, the often forgotten group between the Baby Boomers and Millennials.
 It’s a strange place to be in regards to the Information Age.
-We are old enough to remember what life was like before the Internet, yet young enough to be tech-literate.
+We are old enough to remember what life was like before the Internet, yet young enough to be tech literate.
 We watched the Internet come to life during our college years.
-We experienced the monumental impacts it had on everyday life, in real time.
-When it comes to technology, we do not have the reluctance of the Boomers or the attachment of the Millennials.
-What we do have is an abundance of resentment.
+We witnessed its monumental impact on everyday life in real time.
+When it comes to technology, Gen X does not have the Boomer reluctance or the Millennial dependence.
+Our relationship with tech is much more complicated, best summarized as one of resentment.

 At this point, I should clarify that this is not an anti-generation post.
 We all have gripes about each other and I will leave it at that.
 This is about my tepid relationship with the modern world as a Gen Xer.

 I got my first email address as a freshman in college.
 Think about that.
 Before I set foot on a university campus, all of my communications were sent via written letters and land lines.
 I physically mailed my application to college and had to wait for a physical reply.
 Sending an electronic message to someone and having them instantly receive it was science fiction come to life.
 Everything about the emerging Internet was magical.
 Web pages blew my mind.
 Chat rooms blew my mind.
 Search engines blew my mind.
 New and exciting digital wizardry seemed to come from all directions.
 This was why I switched my major from Accounting to Computer Information Systems.
 I had watched the birth of the Information Age and quickly realized that I wanted to partake.
 I graduated in 1999 and went to work as a Web Applications Developer.
 It was a smart decision, because the lightning pace of emerging tech has never waned.